How to Make Light Greek Moussaka

 Place the mince in a large pan over medium heat, add a large glass of wine, the finely chopped onions, pepper and tomatoes and stir.
 Cook it for about ten minutes, stirring occasionally.

 When is nearly ready, add the chopped garlic.
 I always cut garlic with a ceramic knife because stainless steel can oxidise it.
-Sprinkle the spices and stir for 3-5 minutes, then turn the heat off.
+Sprinkle the spices, stir for 3-5 minutes, then turn the heat off.

 For the veggies, you have three options: fry them in oil (they will absorb it like a sponge!), bake them in the oven for 15-20 minutes, or use them raw.